apple/swift-mmio/Sources/MMIO/Documentation.docc/Essentials/Registers.md

 }
 ```

-These special behaviors are handled in your application code based on the hardware's requirements.
+You must handle these special behaviors in your application code based on the hardware's requirements.

 ### Discontiguous Bitfields